 In the past few years she has worked extensively in the field of documentary in Australia and internationally, creating powerful stories for Non-profits and charities such as CanTeen, CerebralPalsy Alliance, Cancer Council, aswell as directing TVCs and branded content for brands such as Intuit Quickbooks, David Jones, Hammondcare and JMC Academy.

-Over the years she has become known for her strengths with emotional storytelling, lyricism and quirky comedic sensibilities.
+Over the years she has become known for her strengths with raw emotional storytelling, and lyricism.

 In 2016 she released the feature documentary 'Bringing the light' to social impact screenings in cinemas across Australia and internationally.
 The film raised enough money to build a cooking school in Kathmandu, to train and provide employment to marginalised women.